Research Working Group - Biographies

 + View Elizabeth’s profile on ResearchGate

-Lena Sharp, Sweden
+Lena Sharp, EONS President, Sweden

 Lena Sharp is the Head of Cancer Care improvement, at the Regional Cancer Center, Stockholm-Gotland, Sweden.
 Until June 2014 she was the Chief Nursing Officer and Patient Safety Coordinator at the Department of Oncology, Karolinska University Hospital and has a long experience in cancer nursing, in clinical work, leadership, teaching and research.
 Lena main focus in research is health care communication and patient safety issues.
 Lena graduated as a nurse in 1985, obtained her B.Sc. in Nursing in 1998, a M.Sc. in 2000 and her PhD from The Karolinska Institute in Stockholm, Sweden in 2006.
-Lena is President Elect for European Oncology Nurses Society (EONS).

 Jane Winter, UK